donishki/greatshot-render-worker/README.md

 - test screenshot capture by running: `python test_capture_progress.py`

-- run worker: `dramatiq -t 1 -p 1 tasks render_heartbeat -Q render` or run `run_worker.bat`
+- run worker: `dramatiq -t 1 -p 1 tasks render_heartbeat -Q render` or run `run_worker.bat` or `run_worker_venv.bat` if you use venv
-- pressing CTRL + C once should gracefully finish tasks, pressing it second time will kill it completely
+- pressing CTRL + C once should gracefully finish tasks, pressing it more times will kill it completely
 - you can create shortcut to run_worker.bat for easy access